oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

 After the initial design was figured out mentally, I decided to go forward with the implementation of:

-1. Data fragments are to be stored in format-agnostic text files, using [YAML] for the time being.
+1. Data fragments are to be stored in format-agnostic text files, using [YAML] for the time being.[^4]

 1. A [JSON Schema] describes the format of data fragments.